rmbolger/Posh-ACME/CONTRIBUTING.md

 ## Say Hi and Tell Your Friends

 There's nothing that makes me want to work on this project more than knowing people use it other than myself.
-Drop me a line on Twitter ([@rmbolger](https://twitter.com/rmbolger)).
-Tell your friends about it.
-I'm a huge introvert and terrible at self-promotion.
+Drop me a line on Twitter ([@rmbolger](https://twitter.com/rmbolger)) and tell your friends about it.